PromodhPinto/OpenCV/README.md

 # Configuration

-We have here TT files that may generate configuration files for:
+We have here config settings that may help generate synthetic data for each languages:

 * lang_code : language code
 * lang      : language